 Instrumental carbon dioxide records from locations like NOAA’s observatory atop Mauna Loa, Hawaii, have only been collected for a few decades.
 The graph above is reconstructed from other proxy data, as is the data for human emissions.
 Still, this would seem to be pretty convincing, particularly if we extend carbon dioxide emissions a bit further back in time.

 When examining the chart above, the case for 1750 as a start date for an Anthropocene Epoch seems quite clear.

 However, there are a few problems.
 One of these is that the main data of record is atmospheric carbon dioxide, and that alone.
-While this is not in itself unusual, identifying a GSSP using the rules set forth is challenging.
-For one thing, it is not necessarily recorded in ice at this point, or reliably, particularly due to the practical issue of global warming having melted so much of the recently deposited ice.
-If the GSSP cannot be identified in ice, it needs to be found in some other solid Earth record that is well-preserved and accessible.
-While it is possible that black carbon, such as soot from power plants and factories, could be potentially identified, the sediments that contain it are not yet rock.
+While this is not in itself unusual, identifying a GSSP using the usual rules is challenging.
+For one thing, it is not necessarily recorded in ice at this point, or reliably, particularly due to the practical issue of global warming having melted so much of the recently deposited ice, and likely to melt a lot more of it in the future.
+But if the GSSP cannot be identified in ice, it needs to be found in some other solid Earth record that is well-preserved and accessible.
+While it is possible that an anthropogenic peak in black carbon (such as soot from power plants and factories) could be potentially identified, the sediments that contain it are not yet rock.

 There are other problems, but just these few illustrate the challenge of arguing for 1750 as a start date.
 The start date makes sense culturally and in some limited data, but a GSSP is really hard to identify.

 Besides – why start at 1750 when it can be argued that humans have been altering the atmosphere for much, much longer?

 The Ruddiman Hypothesis: The Neolithic Revolution at ~10,000 BP